• Skip to main content

 • Salt and Pepper - This sauce is simply seasoned with just salt and pepper.
 Nothing fancy needed, the prosciutto and veggies provide great flavor.

-• Parmesan Cheese - You can't have cream sauce without Parmesan Cheese!
+• Parmesan Cheese - You can't have cream sauce without Parmesan cheese!
 That finishing flavor is what makes the dish!
 I have found the best quality and often the best price is to buy a block and shred it yourself.
 It keeps in the fridge for months.

 Creamy Farfalle Pasta with Prosciutto and Peas

-Step 1 - This simple sauce can be made in the time it takes to boil water and cook your pasta.
-Start by setting your pasta water to boil, salt it and cook your pasta following the time on the package.
 Meanwhile make your sauce.
 In a separate large pan or pot, large enough to toss the pasta with the sauce, melt butter and saute the peppers and prosciutto about 5 minutes.

-Creamy Farfalle Cooking Peppers and Prosciutto
+Cooking Peppers and Prosciutto in a skillet.

 Step 2 - Next, add in your garlic and season with salt and pepper.
 Then, add the cream and reduce the heat to low, allowing it to simmer and reduce until your pasta is ready.

-Step 3 - When the pasta is ready, use a coffee mug to pull out a cup or so of the starchy pasta cooking water before draining it.
-This will be used to finish the sauce.
 Finally, add in your peas, drained pasta, and Parmesan cheese and mix really well with the burner still on low.
 At this point, you can serve the pasta as is, or you may want to add ¼ cup of the pasta water to stretch the sauce.
-As the pasta sits, it thickens.
-The pasta will absorb the sauce making it dryer, as this happens, add more water to compensate.
-You may need to add more pasta water when you come back for a second helping!

 • Changing up the protein can also be a great way to create different dishes from the same recipe method.
-You could start the dish by fully cooking bulk Italian sausage or bacon in place of the prosciutto.
+You could start the dish by fully cooking bulk Italian sausage, shrimp, or bacon in place of the prosciutto.
 Leftover cooked chicken could be added in with the cream.
 My dad always grills 3 Italian sausages to slice and add to the sauce at the end.
 This is a great way to feed more people or make sure you have leftovers for lunch.

-• Storage - Store leftover pasta in the fridge for up to 3 days and microwave or reheat on the stove.
+• Storage - Store leftover prosciutto pasta in the fridge for up to 3 days and microwave or reheat on the stove.
 Does not freeze well.

 Can you eat Prosciutto raw?